AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

     >[!NOTE]
     >
     > You can show and then select the checkboxes to delete multiple references.

+**View topics based on conditional filters**

+If you have applied any conditions on a topic, a filter icon is displayed on the right of the topic.
+When you hover your pointer over a filter icon, you are shown the applied condition and its attribute value.

 ## Right panel in the Map Editor